|

-Nick Usborne – 5 Writing RitualsRate This Post:
+Nick Usborne – 5 Writing Rituals

-EzineArticles Expert Author Nick Usborne recently came out with a guide for copywriters and other commercial writers (like article writers) called: “Writing Rituals” I’ve reviewed his 45 page PDF (it’s a fast & entertaining read) where he makes an analogy about his brother, the Cabinet Maker [See Cabinet EzineArticles] and how he approaches a cabinet job as it relates to a writing job.
+I’ve reviewed his 45 page PDF (it’s a fast & entertaining read) where he makes an analogy about his brother, the Cabinet Maker [See Cabinet EzineArticles] and how he approaches a cabinet job as it relates to a writing job.
 What results from the thought process is a set of (5) Writing Rituals.
-I’m a big believer in everyone having or creating their own “writing ritual” system for success.
-It’s $29: Writing Rituals

 Hi Chris!

-It’s an interesting idea to follow a ritual… A ritual is something sacred, mystic and many times neurotic too.
+It’s an interesting idea to follow a ritual!
+A ritual is something sacred, mystic and many times neurotic too.
 I know that there is a positive intention in this analogy of course; I only mentioned that a ritual can be dangerous because this is a characteristic it can acquire.

 Perhaps for a few authors it is really necessary to consider the matter this way: writing needs a special attitude or mood.

 I don’t have this problem.
-I can write without distraction for hours, even if an earth-quick happens where I am… Other people sometimes have problems, when they want to have my attention and I’m writing…
+I can write without distraction for hours, even if an earth-quick happens where I am!
+Other people sometimes have problems, when they want to have my attention and I’m writing!

 My advice for the authors that have problems of concentration: forget the world.